Bolkun/clustering/README.md

 ## CSV

 After python all CSV files were cleaned in https://open-innovations.github.io/CSVCleaner/ , beacause some rows were damaged by viewing in graph (only 1), it also removes 1 row at end, I think SHAPE column was datetime of type and not string, which must be changed!
+And fix header of csv (delete commas)

 ## Libraries